HL7/US-Core-STU3/pages/_includes/us-core-observationresults-summary.md

 #### Complete Summary of the Mandatory Requirements

 1. One status in `Observation.status` which has a [required](http://build.fhir.org/terminologies.html#required) binding to [ObservationStatus]
-1. One category in `Observation.category` which must have:
+1. A category in `Observation.category` which must have:
     -   a fixed `Observation.category.coding.system`=“<http://hl7.org/fhir/observation-category>”
     -   a fixed `Observation.category.coding.code`=“laboratory”
 1. One code in `Observation.code` which has an [extensible](http://build.fhir.org/terminologies.html#extensible) binding to [LOINC Observation Codes]